Why Are Roof Racks So Expensive? Price Tag Breakdown

-There are a wide range roof racks available on the market.
-The prices for roof racks vary depending on style, build quality, and more.
+There are a wide range of roof racks available on the market.
+The prices for roof racks vary depending on style, build quality, and intended use.

 Roof rack crossbars are the base for all roof cargo add-ons, such as cargo carriers.
 They allow you to transport items on top of your car without them touching the roof.
-Transporting is made even easier with cargo carriers, baskets, or other types of racks (such as bike racks).
+Transporting is made even easier with cargo carriers, baskets, or other types of racks.

 How Much Should I Spend on a Roof Rack?